murakoya/fsigma8_ML/README.md

 There are the CNN codes used for the image analysis of dark matter of jalo distribution in CNN,

-nnd the NN codes used for the analysis of the legendre expanded power spectrum.
+and the NN codes used for the analysis of the legendre expanded power spectrum.
+We also include the codes for the Fisher matrix analysis.

 QUIJOTE simulation data are available from https://quijote-simulations.readthedocs.io/en/latest/access.html